WUSTL-CSPL/Kairos-Userspace/README.md

 ### 3. Annotate the Timing Properties/Constraints **(C1)**

 User can annotate the timing property via Shore's API (i.e., FRESHNESS(), CONSISTENCY(), and STABILITY()).
 The annotation might require some understanding of the target program, as discussed in the paper.
-We have already annotated three types of constraints in the source code:
+We have already annotated two types of constraints in the source code:
 - STABILITY() in the file `ORB_SLAM3/src/LocalMapping.cc`
 - CONSISTENCY() and STABILITY() in the file `ORB_SLAM3/Examples_old/ROS/ORB_SLAM3/src/ros_stereo_inertial.cc`

-Reviewers can modify the timing properties or annotate new constraints via the following API.
+Reviewers can modify the timing properties or annotate new constraints.

 ### 4. Compile and Instrument the Program to Enable DFA